sharikalatif/UserRegistrationAutomation/README.md

 # UserRegistrationAutomation

-* This repo is for sample automation script for dummy email generation and registration in a wwww.xxx.com website
+* This repo is for sample automation script for Test for registration on the site using generated email and upload logo picture on that site.
+Check that everything went correctly.

 ### Prerequisites